-All of these destinations are UNESCO World Heritage sites are renowned for their bio-diversity and immense natural beauty.
+All of these UNESCO World Heritage sites are renowned for their bio-diversity and immense natural beauty.

 Malpelo and Cocos islands lie hundreds of miles off shore and are only accessible to divers by liveaboard operations.
 They are completely pelagic/ oceanic environments and are some of the top diving destinations in the world to observe sharks and other big ocean creatures.

 We had the opportunity to go on two scuba diving expeditions to Malpelo and one to Coiba National Park with Coiba Dive Expeditions.
 We were at sea aboard the Yemayá for 28 days and would like to share our experience with you.

 Life aboard the Yemaya is centered around three activities, diving, eating and sleeping.
 Here’s what a normal days schedule looks like.

 6:30 AM – 7:30 AM Light breakfast is served

 7:45 AM Dive Briefing – 8:00 AM First dive of the day

 9:30 AM – 10:30 AM Full breakfast is served

 10:45 AM Dive Briefing – 11:00 AM Second dive of the day